Deceptive Advertising: Selling Snake Oil in the Digital Age

 The Influencer Illusion

 So, social media influencers have become celebrity endorsers now.
-But because so many fake followers don’t disclose sponsorships, it gets hard to tell who's real and who isn’t.
+However, because many fake followers fail to disclose their sponsorships, it becomes difficult to distinguish between those who are genuine and those who aren’t.

 The Fake Review Fiasco

-You can find fantastic information in online reviews or get deceived entirely by them.
+You can find fantastic information in online reviews, but you can also be deceived entirely by them.
 More fake feedback is out there than most people realise, and it’s becoming more challenging to identify.

 The Consumer’s Conundrum